 The Technology 8 curriculum provides students with an opportunity to further their exploration of Computer Science.
 Girls study advanced topics in Alice, a computer programming application developed by Carnegie Mellon.
 Engaging in a cross-curricular project students will learn advanced robotic programming techniques utilizing Lego® robotics.
 Throughout the course of the year, students utilize the full technological resources available to them including, Chromebooks, the Computer Lab, and Google Apps for Education.

 The 1:1 laptop program in the Upper School provides girls with access at their fingertips to tools that enhance their learning.
 Digital tools enable students to create, communicate, explore, organize, research, and innovate.
-At the core of the technology program at Newton Country Day is the vision that every student will master essential skills, engage confidently and ethically with technology, and consider how she can use what she has learned to improve the world around her.
+At the core of the technology program is the vision that every student will master essential skills, engage confidently and ethically with technology, and consider how she can use what she has learned to improve the world around her.

-In order to promote a culture of innovation and the development of a range of twenty-first century skills, the Academic Technology Team consults with faculty to encourage and guide meaningful technology integration in the curriculum.
+In order to promote a culture of innovation and the development of a range of 21st century skills, the Academic Technology Team consults with faculty to encourage and guide meaningful technology integration in the curriculum.
 The team also provides support and education to students outside of class and in addition to their course work.

 - Introduction To Programming